Frequent Questions

 The total duration of the flight training and initial flight instructor internship is approximately 3.5 years.
 All stages of flight training are conducted in Romania to exceptionally high international and European standards by an EASA-accredited flight academy.
 To enhance cost efficiency and provide the best student lifestyle, the Romanian flight training center is strategically located by the Black Sea, near the beach—a beautiful and ideal setting for training and living.

-Flight training in the E.U. is conducted on brand-new, modern aircraft, including the Diamond DA20 and Technam P2006T for single-engine and multi-engine training.
+Flight training in the E.U. is conducted on brand-new, modern aircraft, including the Diamond DA20, Diamond DA-40 and Technam P2006T for single-engine and multi-engine training.
 Most aircraft are equipped with state-of-the-art glass cockpits and GNSS navigation systems, ensuring students train with the latest aviation technology.

-Upon completing the flight training phase, all students will have the opportunity to apply for the internship phase, allowing them to work as flight instructors and accumulate additional flight time—exceeding 1,500 hours.
-Once pilots reach 1,500 total flight hours, they will be eligible for international ferry operations, as ferry companies typically require a minimum of 1,500 hours for insurance purposes.
+Upon completing the flight training phase, all students will have the opportunity to start the internship phase, allowing them to work as flight instructors and accumulate additional flight time—exceeding 1,500 hours.
+The internship is recommended to last not more than 24 months, however, for students who have student loan financial commitments, the internship is extandable for up to 5 years.

 After completing flight training and the internship, and reaching 1,500 total flight hours, graduates will also have the option to obtain a full, unrestricted FAA ATPL in the United States, along with a type rating for either the Airbus A320 or Boeing 737NG.
 This opportunity significantly enhances students' résumés, equipping them with both European Union and U.S. licenses, each with full and unrestricted ATPL certification.